Maaaarden/VSCode-AzureAutomationExtension/README.md

 ## Functions
- - Create Runbook (Using a template)
+ - Create Runbook (Using a template/or from scratch)
  - Save Draft
  - Publish
  - Publish and Run